 If your organization was previously assigned a Data Universal Number System (DUNS), it has been replaced by a new Unique Entity ID (UEI) value.
 You can log in at sam.gov to check your new UEI.

-If you do not already have a UEI (or DUNS, from which to get a UEI), register for a UEI number at SAM.gov
+If you do not already have a UEI (or DUNS, from which to obtain a UEI), register for a UEI number at SAM.gov

 There is a helpful video halfway down the page that explains the process.
 The video is also found here: Get a Unique Entity ID.